-- integration with popular job boards and others you want to use
+- integration with popular job boards and others you want to use; and

 Basic interviewing simply involves using webcams to replace an in-person meeting.
-Things get a lot more interesting with video interviewing software, which lets an employer send the same set of questions to thousands of candidates to produce interviews in a consistent format, according to Sommer.
+Video interviewing software lets an employer send the same set of questions to thousands of candidates to produce interviews in a consistent format, according to Sommer.
 The technology is often used to winnow down the list for in-person second interviews, but it can introduce the potential for increased discrimination.

 Jones advised giving careful scrutiny to services that record and manage the videos for you, which can be expensive.
 It's also important to ask who technically owns the videos, how long they're stored and accessible on demand, whether they can be downloaded and if they are ever shared with outsiders.
 Videos recorded in an ATS might require buying more storage capacity.